Hjorthmedh/RGCmorphology/ms/intro.md

 approach, and that errors in classifier are similar in both datasets.
-It is important to note though that the Sümbül dataset contains seven RGC types, and ours has five RGC types, although reducing their data to five types only mildy improved performance (from 82 to 84%).
+It is important to note though that the Sümbül dataset contains seven RGC types, and ours has five RGC types, although reducing their data to five types only mildly improved performance (from 82 to 84%).